marksull/err-ldap/README.md

 ## Status

-This backend is currently under development.
+This package is currently under development.

 ## Installation